zkhan93/zkhan93.github.io/content/posts/journey-of-my-home-server/index.md

  - 1 Laptop Charger to power the hub and raspberry pi
  - 2 Buck converters to convert drop laptop charger voltage
  - power button
- - 3D printer case to host all the above
+ - 3D printed case to host all the above

+# The Case
+I designed a 3D model in Fusion 360
+After printing, sanding and painting, it looked like this

 ## Operating System
-There are a ton of OS to choose from, and you can build a server using any of these some were general-purpose OS, others were tuned to a specific use case, for building a Home server that majorly serves as file storage, I went with OpenMediaVault.
+There are a ton of OS to choose from, and you can build a server using any of these some are general-purpose OS, others are tuned for specific use cases, for building a Home server that majorly serves as file storage, I went with OpenMediaVault.
 The Web interface is not the best in class, however, it works and provides all the features I needed.
 OMV also had good community support.